L3DEVIL/VphonegagaInject/README.md

 On some devices, the Developer options screen might be located or named differently.

-# Implementing the menu in the target game
+# Implementing the menu to the target game

 After you finished the menu, you can build the project to APK file.
 **Build** -> **Build Bundle(s)/APK(s)** -> **Build APK(s)**